sarkahn/bevy_ascii_terminal/README.md

 ![](images/title.png)

 A simple ascii terminal integrated into bevy's ecs framework.

+# What Is It

-The api was designed to be as simple and straightforward as possible.
+bevy_ascii_terminal is a utility to easily render colorful ascii in bevy.
+It was designed with "[traditional roguelikes](http://roguebasin.com/index.php/Main_Page)" in mind, but should serve effectively as a simple, no fuss UI tool if needed.
+The API is designed to be as simple and straightforward as possible to use.

+# What Can It Do

-You can set a single tile or group of tiles to any ascii characters and can set foreground and background colors per tile.
-Some of the important ones:
+ You can set a single tile or group of tiles to any ascii character that's been mapped, and can set foreground and background colors per tile.

+ As far as what it can render, it currently supports a fixed size tileset and by default expects a [code page 437 layout](https://en.wikipedia.org/wiki/Code_page_437) on the textures, though this can be changed via a configuration file.
+There are [plenty more fonts available](https://dwarffortresswiki.org/Tileset_repository) around the internet, and [changing fonts](#changing-fonts) is as simple as setting a string.

+# Terminal Functions

+ Some of the more important functions are explained below:

-`clear()`: Clear the terminal to default tiles (empty tiles with a black background)
+`clear()`: Clear the terminal to default tiles (empty tiles with a black background).

 `put_char(x, y, char)`: Write an ascii character to a certain tile.

 `put_string(x, y, string)`: Write a string to the terminal.

-`put_char_color(x, y, string, fg_color, bg_color`: Write an ascii character with the given foreground and background colors.
+`put_char_color(x, y, string, fg_color, bg_color)`: Write an ascii character with the given foreground and background colors.

 `draw_box_single(x, y, width, height)`: Draw a box with a single-line-border.